-Once you have your plane tickets and travel documents in order (including your Philippine visa) and there’s not much time left before your departure, you may be wondering what to pack and what items you can bring on the plane.
+Once they have the plane tickets and travel documents in order (including your Philippine visa) and there’s not much time left before departure, foreigners may be wondering what to pack and what items are allowed onto the plane.

 In this article, you’ll learn: